 The Group always insists on making high-quality "Swiss-made" watches.
-In the future, the Group will closely monitor market conditions and keep abreast of the popular trend by analyzing the behavior, habit and consumption power of our major consumers and design watch series, that conformed to the preference of our target consumers, for men, women and couples with our professional product design ability.
+During the year under review, the market responded positively to the new product collection launched by the Group.
+In the future, the Group will continue to closely monitor market conditions and keep abreast of the popular trend by analyzing the behavior, habit and consumption power of our major consumers and design watch series, that conformed to the preference of our target consumers, for men, women and couples with our professional product design ability.